 Symbiosis is not just a product that we produce.
 It is a value that we believe in.
-We value it so much, we put it in our bylaws, so that we legally have to consider our social / environmental impacts before our financial gains.
+We value it so much that we put it in our bylaws.
+This means we are bound by laws to consider our social and ecological impacts as much if not more than our financial gains.

 Gardeners · Artists · Scientists · Planet Stewards